 In this video, Jason Cook sits with Stephen Um and Tim Keller to discuss what it means to have gospel-shaped mercy.

-Tim Keller (MDiv, Gordon-Conwell Theological Seminary; DMin, Westminster Theological Seminary) is founder of Redeemer Presbyterian Church (PCA) in Manhattan, chairman of Redeemer City to City, and vice president of The Gospel Coalition.
-He has authored numerous books, including The Reason for God.
+Tim Keller (MDiv, Gordon–Conwell Theological Seminary; DMin, Westminster Theological Seminary) is founder of Redeemer Presbyterian Church (PCA) in Manhattan, chairman of Redeemer City to City, and founder of The Gospel Coalition.
+He has written numerous books, including The Reason for God.
 He and his wife, Kathy, have three children.

 Stephen Um (PhD, University of St. Andrews) is senior pastor of Citylife Presbyterian Church in Boston, Massachusetts, the president and executive director of The Center for Gospel Culture, and a Council member of The Gospel Coalition.
 He is the author of Micah for You: Acting Justly, Loving Mercy.
 He and his wife, Kathleen, have three children.